 No one said teaching two year olds was easy.
 Toddlers require patient teachers willing to let them explore, while still providing safe boundaries.
 A two year old loves to test their independence and never stops learning.
 If you have a class full of children in their third year of life, there are certain things you should know about their development and learning capabilities.
 Below we will explain what to teach a 2 year old in preschool.

 Since independence is such big issue for two year olds, they often make a big fuss about accomplishing tasks without assistance.
 Sometimes those tasks are obviously too difficult for their skills and they become easily frustrated.
 Although two year olds have language skills that allow them to construct simple sentences, they still have difficulty expressing their thoughts.
-This causes temper tantrums, according to an article called "Ages & Stages- Two-Year Olds", on the website NNCC.Org.
-Allowing children a single comfort item in the classroom can help them deal with strong emotions and meltdowns, suggests the article, "Your Two Year Old" on PBS.Org.
+The frustration can cause them to have temper tantrums.
+Allowing children a single comfort item in the classroom can help them deal with strong emotions and meltdowns, suggests the article, “Your Two Year Old” on PBS.Org.
 Around this age, however, children also develop the ability to express a sense of humor.